Majormekzy/hng_boilerplate_golang_web/README.md

    Open a web browser and navigate to `http://your-ec2-public-ip`.
 ```

-This README is compatible with GitHub and provides clear and detailed steps for deploying the application using Ansible.
-It includes instructions for setting up the EC2 instance, preparing the Ansible playbook, running the playbook, and verifying the deployment.
-Additionally, it provides troubleshooting steps for common issues.
+This README now includes the steps to install Ansible and provides clear and detailed instructions for deploying the application using Ansible on an Ubuntu EC2 instance.